JHN373737/AnytimeEmailSend/README.md

-# Python project to allow automatic sending email from Gmail drafts at any given time.
+# Python project that allows automatic sending of email from Gmail drafts at any given time.
-# Ex: email written at 2 pm.
+# Ex: email written and saved to drafts at 2pm.
 Can later be sent at 7 pm automatically.
-#Not Finished